 - Expand the telementoring network

-Minnesota-certified CHWs will be hired with the help of the Minnesota CHW Alliance.
-The Project ECHO Superhub stationed at the American Academy of Pediatrics in Elk Grove, Illinois will provide training, technical assistance, and guidance in curriculum development for the project’s telementoring network.
-An interdisciplinary, cross-sector group of leaders from Minnesota health organizations, community advocacy groups, pediatric professional chapters, and interprofessional university programs comprise the project’s advisory board.
+The Director of the Office of Continuing Dental Education at the University of Minnesota School of Dentistry and her team joined our internal team and provide support to daily operations of the project.
+Minnesota-certified CHWs were hired with the help of the Minnesota CHW Alliance.
+Family Voices was hired in an advisory and educational capacity to provide insights and innovations on the care needs of children with SHCN.
+The Project ECHO Superhub stationed at the American Academy of Pediatrics in Elk Grove, Illinois provided training, technical assistance, and guidance in curriculum development for the project’s telementoring network.
+An interdisciplinary, cross-sector group of leaders from Minnesota health organizations, community advocacy groups, pediatric professional chapters, and interprofessional university programs have provided guidance throughout the project.

 Quantitative and qualitative data will be continuously compiled and interpreted in the following areas to promote project improvement over the duration of the Clinical Scholars program.